rtbrick/bngblaster/docs/_sources/interfaces.rst.txt

     }

-Using multiple network interfaces requires to select which network interface to be used otherwise one of the interface is selected automatically.
-Therefore the configuration option ``network-interface`` is supported in different sections.
+Using multiple network interfaces requires to select which network interface to be used.
+If not explicitly configured one of the interface is selected automatically.
+Therefore, the configuration option ``network-interface`` is supported in different sections.

 Access Interfaces
 -----------------

 .. _access-interface:

-The access interface are used to emulate PPPoE and IPoE clients.
+The access interfaces are used to emulate PPPoE and IPoE clients.

 .. include:: configuration/interfaces_access.rst

-For all modes it is possible to configure between zero and three VLAN tags on the access interface as shown below.
+For all modes, it is possible to configure between zero and three VLAN tags on the access interface.
+The VLAN identifier ``0`` disables the corresponding VLAN header.

 .. code-block:: none